gosqasorg/asset-provenance-tracking/packages/frontend/services/README.md

 ## localStorage

 localStorage is a way for us to store data that persists between pages/instances of the site.
-Here we store all of the records created offline in three stashes:
+Here we store all of the records created offline in three stashes (which all have the same layout):
 - **queue stash (gdt-stash-queued):** stores records to create once back online (FIFO, we added new records to the end of the stash and remove from the beginning)
-  - queue stash layout: [{“key”: key, “data”: record}, {“key”: key2, “data”: record2}, ...]
+  - queue stash layout: [{“key”: key, “data”: record, "timestamp": time-stashed}, ...]

 - **failed stash (gdt-stash-failed):** stores records that failed to create from the queue
-  - failed stash layout: [{“key”: key, “data”: record}, {“key”: key2, “data”: record2}, ...]
+  - failed stash layout: [{“key”: key, “data”: record, "timestamp": time-stashed}, ...]

 - **fulfilled stash (gdt-stash-fulfilled):** stores records successfully created from the queue
-  - fulfilled stash layout: [key, key2, …]
+  - fulfilled stash layout: [{“key”: key, “data”: record, "timestamp": time-stashed}, ...]

 We have a few other variables that we store in localStorage as well:
 - **workerIsActive:** a boolean that tells us whether or not a worker is already running (this is to prevent multiple workers running on the same device)